 Note

-Single sign-on for applications running Drupal 9 or later requires special configuration.
+Single sign-on for applications running the current Drupal version requires special configuration.
 For configuration information, see Setting up single sign-on.

 After installing and configuring your new Drupal distribution, website builders can select the distribution for their use when creating new websites.
 For more information about selecting your custom profile when creating a new Site Factory website, see Managing installation profiles in your Factory.